News organizations put their best efforts into covering presidential campaigns. Some that I like best are:

 New York Times Politics has deep coverage and is also looked at closely by the campaigners themselves.

-CNN Politics is like the New York Times in both the depth of coverage (much more video) and the recipricol influence it has on candidates.
+CNN Election Coverage is like the New York Times in both the depth of coverage (much more video) and the recipricol influence it has on candidates.

 CQ Weekly is an important news magazine for covering events related to the federal government.
 It also has a Floor Vote Search for searching how candidates voted if they were-- or are in Congress.
 For instance, search on the keyword "Mccain" or the keyword "Obama."